Alcide-Zhao/alcide.zhao.github.io/_posts/2016-08-21-post-MetDataFmt.md

 </pre>

-## BUFR

-The Binary Universal Form for the Representation of meteorological data (BUFR) is a binary data format maintained by the World Meteorological Organization (WMO).

 ## GeoTIFF

 A GeoTIFF  is a public domain metadata standard which has the **georeferencing information** embedded within the image file so there is no accompany .tfw file needed.
 The georeferencing information is included by way of tif tags that contains spatial information about the image file such as `map projection, coordinate systems, ellipsoids, datums`.